Covington Police Department

 How do I obtain a copy of a police report?

 To obtain copies of police and collision reports, please call the King County Sheriff's Office Record Unit at 206-263-2626 and request a copy of the report.
 You may also email them at email@example.com or visit www.kingcounty.gov/safety/sheriff/Services/PublicDisclosure.aspx.
 You should have your incident/case number available when making the request.
-Copies of the reports cannot be given by the King County Sheriff's Office in Covington or by the City of Covington.
+Copies of the reports cannot be given by the City of Covington.

 How do I obtain a criminal history check?